Where to Stay in Tampa: Best Areas & Hotels, 2019

-The Sheraton Tampa Riverwalk Hotel is another good-value option, and has scenic views over the city's revitalized Riverwalk that is located at one end of downtown.
+The Sheraton Tampa Riverwalk Hotel is another good-value hotel, and has scenic views over the city's revitalized Riverwalk that is located at one end of downtown.
 It offers free Wi-Fi in its contemporary rooms and suites that also feature coffeemakers and work areas with ergonomic chairs.
 Book the club level rooms for access to a lounge with a free continental breakfast and appetizers in the evenings.
 There is also a waterfront grill and a riverfront deck with a swimming pool.

 The Hilton Garden Inn is another excellent option in this price bracket.
 It's in a great Ybor Historic District location and features clean and comfortable rooms plus an outdoor pool and hot tub.

-Finally, to stay near Busch Gardens, check out The Holiday Inn Hotel and Suites Tampa North, which caters especially to families.
+Finally, to stay near Busch Gardens, check out the Holiday Inn Hotel and Suites Tampa North, which caters especially to families.
 It features spacious and clean rooms and suites and a nice courtyard area with a pool.

 Where to Stay on a Budget

-You'll need a car - or to rely on Uber or a taxi service - to really access any of the budget lodging in Tampa, but these places are not too far outside the hot neighborhoods.
+You'll need a car — or to rely on Uber or a taxi service — to really access any of the budget hotels in Tampa, but these places are not too far outside the hot neighborhoods.
 To be close to Ybor City, try the Quality Inn & Suites Near Fairgrounds Ybor City, which features basic but clean rooms for a good price.
 They also offer a free breakfast and have an outdoor pool in a landscaped garden area.

 Near the Raymond James Stadium is the reasonably priced Comfort Suites Tampa Airport North.
 Rooms are clean, staff is friendly, and the breakfast included.

-As its name implies, the Sleep Inn Near Busch Gardens - USF is a good budget choice if you're going to the amusement park.
+As its name implies, the Sleep Inn Near Busch Gardens - USF is a good budget hotel if you're going to the amusement park.
 It offers clean rooms with comfy beds and a free breakfast bar.